remix-run/remix-website/data/posts/react-routering-remix.md

 * `useTransition` has been renamed to `useNavigation` in React Router 6.4, so we'll mark `useTransition` as deprecated but keep it around
 * React Router flattened the `submission` field and removed the `type` field from navigations (formerly transitions) and fetchers, so we'll use wrapper hooks to add those back to `useTransition` and `useFetcher`
 * React Router doesn't have the concept of separate Error and Catch Boundaries, so we'll ensure thy remain functional

+Where possible, (and we hope this is all cases) we will add feature flags to `remix.config.js` allowing you to opt-into the new Remix v2 behavior at your convenience, while providing backwards compatible-behavior if you do not opt-in.

 ## Outro